Head to unpretentious North Stradbroke Island – the world’s second-largest sand island – to relax and enjoy the laidback local lifestyle.

 Visit Brown and Blue lakes

-Brown Lake and Blue Lake are the two largest and most sacred lakes on the island.
-Indigenous Australians believe the lakes are home to a giant carpet snake spirit.
-Brown Lake (the pure rainwater is stained brown by native tea trees) is 3.5 kilometres (2 miles) from Dunwich.
-To reach Blue Lake, continue past the Brown Lake turn-off to the Blue Lake entrance in Naree Budjong Djara National Park and hike to the lake through woodlands.
+Brown Lake and Blue Lake are areas of special cultural significance for Quandamooka people.
+Brown Lake (the pure rainwater is stained brown by native tea trees) is 3.5 kilometres (2 miles) from Dunwich and is known for its tranquil waters and wildflower-dotted surrounds.
+To reach Blue Lake, which Quandamooka people call Karboora, meaning ‘deep silent pool,’ continue past the Brown Lake turn-off to the Blue Lake entrance in Naree Budjong Djara National Park and hike to the lake through woodlands.

 Walk the North Gorge